Swept Away (2002 film): Accolades

+At the 2002 Stinkers Bad Movie Awards, the film won three awards: Worst Picture, Worst Actress for Madonna, and Worst On-Screen Couple for Madonna and Giannini.
 The film also received nominations for Worst Director (Ritchie), Most Intrusive Musical Score, and Worst Remake.

 Soundtrack

 The score was composed by Michel Colombier, and it is mostly his work that is featured on the 12-track soundtrack album.
 The soundtrack also contains several songs by other artists.
 "Come-On-a-My-House", sung by Della Reese, is the only one featured on the album.

 Songs not featured on the album include "Lovely Head" by Goldfrapp (played during the opening credits), "Ain't Nobody Here but Us Chickens" by Louis Jordan (the charades scene), and "Fade into You" by Mazzy Star (as Amber and Pepe experience life on the island together).
 Arvo Pärt's "Spiegel im Spiegel" plays during the closing moments and end credits of the film.

 Home media

 In the United Kingdom, the film was released direct-to-video by Columbia TriStar Home Entertainment.
 The DVD special features include a filmmakers' commentary with Ritchie and Vaughn, an interview with Ritchie and Madonna, sixteen deleted scenes, Movie Special (making of), theatrical trailers, and filmographies.

 In 2019 Swept Away was reissued on DVD and released on Blu-Ray by Fabulous Films, under license from Sony Pictures.